dchua-ch/3-column-preview-card/README.md

 ### What I learned

 This project helped me to practice my CSS Flexbox skills.
 In particular, I had some trouble with positioning the "Learn More" button.
-I highlight one of the challenges I faced while completing this project below.
+I highlight the problem and my solution to this issue below.

 #### 1. Button alignment using absolute positioning